(Grant Funded – Compass Health IHC – Wentzville)

 Compass Health: IHC Grant Funded

-Columbia is a town of about 110,000 (plus the MU student population).
+Columbia is a town of about 110,000 (plus the University of Missouri student population).
 It is about a 30 min drive to Jefferson City (the state capital) and a 2 hour drive to either St. Louis or Kansas City, conveniently located off of Interstate 70.

 There are several nice apartment complexes and houses for rent in the Southwest area of Columbia.
 Kelly complexes are highly recommended: Kelly Ridge, Kelly Farms, and Kelly Highlands.
 This is also a great area for schools.
 Suggested living areas are south of Stadium Boulevard and west of Providence Road (southwest of MU); otherwise, commute times will increase significantly.
 There is a public bus system, as well as Uber and Lyft, but it would be very difficult to live in Columbia without a car.